JeremyTheModernist/eslint-config-jsb-node/README.md

 # Customize the Settings

 Want to customize the ESLint and Prettier settings even further?
 You can add the rules in your `.eslintrc.json` file.
 [ESLint Rules](https://eslint.org/docs/rules/) go under the `"rules"` option.
-[Prettier Options](https://prettier.io/docs/en/options.html) will be nested in the `"prettier/prettier"` options.
+[Prettier options](https://prettier.io/docs/en/options.html) should be nested in `"prettier/prettier"`.
 Any prettier rules will overwrite the existing ones in my config.
 Here's an example of what you could do:

 ```json
 {